Offer rate & tech performance: How to choose a B2B Buy Now, Pay Later provider

 Clearly, the high offer rate extended by leading B2B BNPL providers is partly dependent on their tech performance, but technology is such an important factor to evaluate when choosing a Buy Now, Pay Later solution that we consider it as a criterion all of its own.

 Tech performance is a big topic in its own right, but there are two KPIs worth considering in particular: uptime and latency.

 Uptime refers to the time a given tech solution is live for.
 How often will your BNPL provider pull their solution offline for scheduled maintenance?
 How often will it let you and your customers down without any warning?

-Meanwhile, latency is the average speed at which data is transferred between your store and your solution provider.
+Meanwhile, latency is the average time it takes for data to be transferred between your online store and your solution provider.
 In the context of B2B commerce, latency refers to how quickly your customers receive their Buy Now, Pay Later options.